Misty Meadows Conservation Area, 34 Ingham Way, Pembroke, MA 02359, USA

 Abundant wildlife make their home here in the Herring Brook Valley.
 Even though it lies 11 river miles upstream of the ocean, the water level in the freshwater marsh still rises and falls with the tides, with a 3-foot difference between high and low.

-More than 2,000 acres of undeveloped land and freshwater swamp provide an ideal habitat for mammals, amphibians, and birds -- both common species and also those deemed "at risk" by Partners In Flight.
+More than 2,000 acres of undeveloped land and freshwater swamp provide an ideal habitat for mammals, amphibians, and birds — both common species and also those deemed “at risk” by Partners In Flight.
 Listen for the hooting of owls.
 Look for painted turtles basking on fallen logs, and great blue herons hunting the shallow waters.
 You might even spy a river otter!
 In the woods, you might see deer, red or gray fox, coyotes, fishers.
+Some of the trees present here include oak, hickory, beech, pine, and holly.
+There are also some low rocky outcroppings, moss-covered rocks, and old stone walls.

 Historic Site: No